mfcc64/mpv-scripts/Readme.md

 ## Key bindings

 The filter is disabled by default.
-Press "C" to turn them on and switch between showcqt, avectorscope, showspectrum, showcqtbar and showwaves.
+Press "C" to turn it on and switch between showcqt, avectorscope, showspectrum, showcqtbar and showwaves.

 ## Screenshoots